Wisdom Teeth Removal in Tacoma, WA

 Ask us about more information if you feel that you may need to have your wisdom teeth removed.

-A tooth removal extraction, such as getting your wisdom teeth removed, typically takes gum tissue 3-4 weeks to heal.
+A. It typically takes gum tissue 3-4 weeks to heal.
 Pain should lessen by the second day and in most cases over-the-counter pain relief is enough to relieve any discomfort.
 Of course pain and healing time will vary from person to person.
 Our office can provide a note for work if needed.

 What One Of Our Patients Had To Say